Alexander-Hjelm/cheatsheets/kubernetes.md

 ```

 ## Specific deployment settings
-- **imagePullPolicy: Never/Always**, should the pod pull a new image upon restart?
+- **imagePullPolicy: Never/Always**, should the pod pull a new image from upon restart?

 # Manage pods